phucvu-nyu/bst236/docs/chapter_reproducible/computing_workflow.md

 # Scientific Computing Workflow

-This lecture is based on the paper [Good Enough Practices for Scientific Computing](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/).
+The materials here are based on the paper [Good Enough Practices for Scientific Computing](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/).
 We will simplify the paper to summarize the step by step workflow of a scientific computing project.
 This is only a suggested workflow, you can customize it based on your needs.

 ## Basic principles

 * Put everything in one version-controlled directory.
-* Develop your own system.
 * Be consistent, but look for ways to improve.
   * naming conventions, file structure, `make` structure
 * Raw data are sacred.
 Keep them separate from everything else.